LightBoy01/ai-job-spot/src/articles/the-signal-filter-framework.md

 ### 3. Employ an Information Sieve (Asynchronous Processing)

 You cannot stop the storm of information from arriving, but you do not have to engage with it in real-time.
 Use tools to create an "Information Sieve."
-This can be a combination of email filters that automatically sort newsletters, RSS readers that aggregate blogs, and "read-it-later" apps like Pocket or Instapaper.
+This can be a combination of tools like email filters, RSS readers, and "read-it-later" apps.
 These tools catch the incoming waves of information, allowing you to process them asynchronously, in a single batch, *outside* of your Signal Hours.
 This transforms you from a reactive victim of the storm to a calm processor of its contents.

 ### 4. The Deliberate Echo (Active Creation)